ollama4j/ollama4j-web-ui/README.md

 Easiest way to get started is by using Docker.
 Find the image tags [here](https://hub.docker.com/r/amithkoujalgi/ollama4j-web-ui).

+Run the Docker container by issuing this in your terminal:

 ```shell
 docker run -it \
   -p 9090:8080 \
   -e OLLAMA_HOST_ADDR='http://192.168.10.1:11434' \
   amithkoujalgi/ollama4j-web-ui
 ```

+And the access the Ollama4j Web UI on http://localhost:9090.

 ### As a standalone JAR